effus/gitlab-theme-for-redmine/README.md

-# gitlab-theme-for-redmine
+# Gitlab theme for Redmine

-Gitlab theme for Redmine as a js to setup userscript in your browser
+May use with Tampermonkey Extention in Chrome Browser